mickyyyyyy/elevator_scheduling/README.md

 The system currently has a mediocre pickup heuristic, prints the state of the elevator system at each time interval, and is able to trace requests for passengers requiring to use the elevator system.

 ## Future Additions ##
-In terms of future additions, we aim to: \n
+In terms of future additions, we aim to:
-    1. Improve on the pickup heuristic. \n
+    1. Improve on the pickup heuristic.
-    2. Utilise the pick up/drop off feature for improved tracing. \n
+    2. Utilise the pick up/drop off feature for improved tracing.
-    3. Change the data structure used for the floors each elevator needs to travel to (aiming for a more efficient run-time). \n
+    3. Change the data structure used for the floors each elevator needs to travel to (aiming for a more efficient run-time).
-    4. Utilise multiple threads or timers to incorporate elevators with various speeds in the same system. \n
+    4. Utilise multiple threads or timers to incorporate elevators with various speeds in the same system.
-    3. Improve the representation (using a GUI). \n
+    3. Improve the representation (using a GUI).